Manage dependencies with Poetry

 poetry install

-poetry install --extras=docs
+poetry install --with docs,tests

 Add a Dependency